Ubitrack/build_environment/README.md

 **Ubitrack-Compilation for Linux on Linux:**

-If you haven't already done, yet, you can download and install BOOST, LAPACK and Freeglut with the terminal:
+If you haven't already done, yet, you can download and install BOOST, and LAPACK with the terminal:

     sudo apt-get update
     sudo apt-get install libboost-all-dev libblas-dev liblapack-dev libopencv-dev freeglut3-dev